Poll: U.S. stocks’ rally may be near peak, but some gains ahead

-A U.S. stock rally fuelled by optimism President Donald Trump will boost the economy may be near its peak, according to a Reuters poll of strategists who forecast U.S. shares will gain less than 3 per cent between now and year-end.
+A U.S. stock rally fueled by optimism President Donald Trump will boost the economy may be near its peak, according to a Reuters poll of strategists who forecast U.S. shares will gain less than 3 per cent between now and year-end.

 The run up since the Nov.
-8 U.S. election has left the S&P 500 at levels many consider overvalued, and some strategists say a lot depends this year on whether the new administration will be able to push through tax reform or other changes.
+8 U.S. election has left the S&P 500 at levels many consider overvalued, and some strategists say a lot depends this year on whether the new administration will be able to push through tax reform and other changes.

-Republican leaders late on Friday pulled their legislation to overhaul the U.S. healthcare system, dealing a setback to Trump in his first legislative initiative.
+Republican leaders late on Friday pulled their legislation to overhaul the U.S. healthcare system, dealing a setback to Mr. Trump in his first legislative initiative.

 Some investors have seen the failure of the bill as a way to move forward action on tax reform, but last week’s wrangling over the bill caused stocks to stumble.

-In its post-election rally, the S&P 500 rose as much as 12 percent, hitting an intraday high of 2,400 on March 1.
-It is now up around 9 percent since the election.
+In its post-election rally, the S&P 500 rose as much as 12 per cent, hitting an intraday high of 2,400 on March 1.
+It is now up around 9 per cent since the election.

 Based on the median forecast of over 40 strategists polled by Reuters over the past week, the S&P 500 will hit 2,355 by mid-2017 and finish the year at 2,425, just 2.8 per cent above where the index closed on Tuesday but up about 8 per cent from 2016.